 How to Prepare

 There are many things you need to do before disaster strikes to help yourself and your family.
 Recent events have shown us how quickly things can disappear from your local store even when normal supply lines are not disrupted.
 The American Red Cross and the City of Seattle Office of Emergency Management are great resources to help.
-Start now with just one thing a month (PDF), perhaps your family disaster plan or storing water!
+Start now with just one thing a month (PDF), perhaps create your family disaster plan or store water!

 Para obtener información en español visite www.listo.gov.